Aed3r/NSTermPaper/README.md

 They can all be installed using pip: `pip install <package-name>`

-The memory_profiler tool mprof.py can be used to measure memory usage: `python mprof.py Modularity.py` And to plot the generated data: `python mprof.py plot`
+The memory_profiler tool mprof.py can be used to measure memory usage: `python mprof.py run <file>.py` And to plot the generated data: `python mprof.py plot`

 The functions used to analyze the graphs from snap can be directly downloaded and unpacked into a directory of choice.